 This checklist will be helpful not only to the migration authorities, but it may also be used by employers as a guideline for self-assessment.

 As many of you know, the normal registration of a migrant should be completed in person by the hosting party of a foreign employee at the physical place of residence, or by using the local post office.
-However, many practical issues of this rule are still of vital importance.
+However, many details of this rule are still of vital importance.

 We would therefore like to share some guidelines from our experience with you:

-1. Unfortunately, the registration of a migrant by a third party using a power of attorney is not workable.
+1. Unfortunately, the registration of a migrant by a third party using a power of attorney is not possible.

 3. A similar approach is applicable to apartments that formally differ from flats.
 Flats are living premises, while apartments are formally non-living premises, which, however, may be fully equipped for living.